 Application Process Summary

 Stakeholders interested in submitting a training proposal should confirm the Submission Period is OPEN and that their proposal supports the current CDRH training topics of interest.
-If the submission Period is OPEN you can submit a proposal following the steps below;
+If the submission Period is OPEN you can submit a Site Visit Proposal following the steps below;

-- Review the table of Training Needs displaying the identified Areas of Interest in the link below.
+- Review the table of Training Needs identified by Areas of Interest in the link below.

-- Determine which Area of Interest your site would like to provide training for during a visit to your location.
-Each visit may occur over one or more days.
+- Determine which Area of Interest your site would like to provide training for.
+Select only an Area of Interest.
+Visits may occur over one or more days.

-- Utilize the Site Visit Sample Request and the Site Visit Agenda templates links below to fill out your proposal for submission.
+- Use the Site Visit Sample Request and the Site Visit Agenda templates links below to fill out your proposal for submission.

 - Please complete all fields in the Site Visit Sample by first listing the Area of Interest along with its Identifier Code.
-These two fields are important in ensuring we are able to quickly match your request with the proper SME.
+These two fields are important to ensure we match your request with the proper Subject Matter Expert.

-- Proposals must be submitted to the ELP Program Manager within the specified submission dates below in order to be considered eligible for that training cycle.
-When the current period is OPEN, you may send your proposal to this email ELP Proposal Submissions.
+- Proposals must be submitted to the ELP Program Manager when the submission period is OPEN.
+Send your proposal to this email ELP Proposal Submissions.

 - If you have any questions regarding submitting a proposal or any ELP related questions, you may contact ELP Manager at ELP Inquiries or (240) 402-2246.

 Current Submission Period: July 8th - August 8th, 2019 at 12 pm EST

 Email Inquiries here: ELP@fda.hhs.gov